Dhanarajb/Dhanarajb/README.md

 ### :man_technologist: About Me
 - 👨‍💻 Pronouns: He/Him
-- 💼 Currently, I hold the position of **Software Engineer 2** at [ACL Digital].
+- 💼 Currently, I hold the position of **Software Engineer  at [Cisco].
 - 📋 Previously, I served as a Software Engineer at [Tech Mahindra].
-- 🎓 I have a solid background with 6-7 internships primarily focused on frontend development.
+- 🎓 I have a solid background with 6-7 months internships primarily focused on frontend development.
 - 💡 I am proficient in both frontend and backend development, and I enjoy exploring new technologies.
 - 🎤 I am passionate about public speaking and engaging with audiences at events.
 - 📫 You can reach me through my social links provided below.